nthState/GeneralIdentifiers/README.md

 ## Configuration

-Update the `SourceGeneratorConfiguration.json` to specify output preferences:
+Update the `SourceGeneratorConfiguration.json` to specify preferences:

 ```
 {